devluxor/full-stack-open/notes/part4_b_testing_the_backend.md

 Promise.all executes the promises it receives in parallel.
 If the promises need to be executed in a particular order, this will be problematic.
 In situations like this, the operations can be executed inside of a for...of block, that guarantees a specific execution order.

 NB: the material uses the `toContain` matcher in several places to verify that an array contains a specific element.
 It's worth noting that the method uses the `===` operator for comparing and matching elements, which means that it is often not well-suited for matching objects.
 In most cases, the appropriate method for verifying objects in arrays is the `toContainEqual` matcher.

+NB: when you are writing your tests it is better to not execute all of your tests, only execute the ones you are working on.
+Read more about this here.